Comprehensive Plan GMA Compliance

 Figure 2: Guideline 1 excludes City parks, open space, and the Interstate 90 corridor from the proposed station area.

-• Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on Facebook Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on Twitter Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on Linkedin Email Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? link
+• Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on Facebook Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on X (formerly Twitter) Share Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? on Linkedin Email Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units? link

 Will there be a MFTE Map similar to what the City of Seattle uses to Highlight properties with MFTE units?

-asked 29 days ago
+asked 4 months ago

 Thank you for the suggestion.
 The City of Mercer Island does not currently have regulations establishing a Multi-Family Tax Exemption (MFTE) program, nor any properties benefiting from MFTE.
 The implementation of MFTE will be explored in Phase 2 of the Station Area Subarea Plan as part of the City's compliance with House Bill (HB) 1491.
 It is possible that an MFTE map may be assembled following HB 1491 compliance.